MicrosoftDocs/cloud-adoption-framework/docs/strategy/monitoring-strategy.md

 ### Consider maturity

 Maturity is an important consideration in your monitoring strategy.
 We recommend you start minimally, gather data and with this information, determine the strategy.
-The first monitoring solutions you'll want are those that ensure observability, to include responsive processes, such as Incident and Problem Management.
+The first monitoring solutions you'll want are those that ensure observability, to include responsive processes, such as incident and problem management.
 Here, you will:

 - Create one or more Log Analytics workspaces